Browser does not support script.

 Associate Professor of Sociology

-I'm a social theorist with a background in philosophy and an interest in researching questions of moral experience as they relate to digital technology, environmental crisis and logistical worlds.
+I'm a social theorist with a background in philosophy and an interest in researching questions of moral experience as they relate to culture, technology, and the environment.
 I have a BA in Philosophical Studies (Newcastle University), an MA in Philosophy (Durham University) and a PhD in Sociology (University of York).
-I was a Lecturer in Communication and Culture at the University of Liverpool for five years before joining York St John.
-I'm mostly interested in the work of Emmanuel Levinas, Jean-Francois Lyotard and Paul Virilio, and would be keen to supervise research students who want to do theoretical work on technology, space and culture.
+I was a Lecturer in Communication and Culture at the University of Liverpool for 5 years before joining York St John.

 Teaching